Profile of Fr John

 As a founder member of Praxis Yorkshire he served on the National Council of Praxis and continued to pioneer contemporary liturgies within the catholic tradition.
 In 2009 he moved to St James’ in Islington where his interests in liturgy, music and adult Christian formation continue.

-Fr John is married to Maria, Head of Nuclear Medicine at Barts Health NHS Trust and they have two daughters, Sinead and Catriona.
+Fr John is married to Maria (pictured on the right), Head of Nuclear Medicine at Barts Health NHS Trust and they have two daughters, Sinead and Catriona.